Mercedes-Benz Air Suspension Compressor Replacement

 - Spray penetrating oil on the bolts of the air suspension compressor.

-- Detach the electrical connectors and hoses connected to the air suspension compressor.
+The other bolt is located on the other side of the air compressor. - Detach the electrical connectors and hoses connected to the air suspension compressor.
 To remove the hose with the copper nut, twist the copper nut counterclockwise and slide it on the airline hose.

 Press the clip to unlock the connector from the air suspension compressor.